-The European Strategy on IAS is only one of the main products of the specialised "Group of experts on Invasive Alien Species" established in 1992 by the Standing Committee to the Bern convention.
+The European Strategy on IAS is only one of the main products of the specialised "Group of experts on Invasive Alien Species" established in 1992 by the Standing Committee to the Bern Convention.
 In fact, in addition to regularly monitor the implementation of the IAS Strategy, since 2009 the Group has focussed its work on the identification and prioritisation of pathways, and started preparing targeted Codes of Conduct to address these.
 So far the Standing Committee has endorsed Codes of Conduct on IAS and activities such as horticulture, zoos and aquaria, botanic gardens, hunting, pets or recreational fishing.
-Other codes are currently being developed, including on plantation forestry and recreational boating.
+Other codes are under development, including on plantation forestry and recreational boating.
 These codes of conduct are a useful tool for increasing awareness on the impact of IAS and federating the efforts of a wide range of stakeholders (including the business sector) through voluntary, sound and specific measures.

-Such codes are now formally adopted by the Standing Committee to the Bern convention through the following recommendations:
+The following recommendations refer to the codes formally adopted by the Standing Committee to the Bern convention:

-- Recommendation No. 170 (2014) on the European Code of Conduct on Recreational Fishing and Invasive Alien Species - Recommendation No. 166 (2013) on the European Code of Conduct on Hunting and Invasive Alien Species - Recommendation No. 161 (2012) on the European Code of Conduct for Zoological Gardens and Aquaria on Invasive Alien Species

-- Recommendation No. 160 (2012) on the European Code of Conduct for Botanic Gardens on Invasive Alien Species - Recommendation No. 154 (2011) on the European Code of Conduct on Pets and Invasive Alien Species - Recommendation No. 134 (2008) on the European Code of Conduct on Horticulture and Invasive Alien Plants
+- Recommendation No. 170 (2014) on the European Code of Conduct on Recreational Fishing and Invasive Alien Species; - Recommendation No. 166 (2013) on the European Code of Conduct on Hunting and Invasive Alien Species; - Recommendation No. 161 (2012) on the European Code of Conduct for Zoological Gardens and Aquaria on Invasive Alien Species; - Recommendation No. 160 (2012) on the European Code of Conduct for Botanic Gardens on Invasive Alien Species; - Recommendation No. 154 (2011) on the European Code of Conduct on Pets and Invasive Alien Species;